DRIVER-EU/test-bed/docker/local+security/README.md

     If authorization is enabled on the test-bed, you will notice a bunch of authorization errors in the console.
 In this case, follow the instructions in section [Testing with authorization](#testing-with-authorization), then restart the chat participant and make sure these errors are gone, before going further.

 1. Start typing messages in one or the other chat participant's browser tab/window on the same room, by accessing the right `http://localhost:${server.port}` URL depending on the chat participant's `server.port`.
 Notice that messages sent from one chat participant's window are received on the other chat participant's window.
+1. You may also run another chat participant using a certificate generated using the provided [python script](sample-ssl-clients/enroll-cert.py).
+This script enables you to request a certificate from the command line for a given username in one shot (by running the script) instead of using the Admin Tool UI.
+Then you have to use the [sec-kafka-chat-enrolled-user.yml](sample-ssl-clients/sec-kafka-chat-enrolled-user.yml) file as `spring-config-location` argument to run the chat app.

 ### Testing with authorization
 If authorization is enabled on the test-bed (see previous section for enabling/disabling authorization), each Chat participant, i.e. Kafka client, except for the Admin Tool - the superadmin with all privileges - must be authorized explicitly (by a policy in the Authorization Service) to: